kuyugama/fundi/docs/howtos/configurable-dependency.rst

 ..

-  Note: :code:`configurable_dependency` decorator is optional, but it caches dependencies, so they results can be cached on injection.
+  Note: :code:`configurable_dependency` decorator is optional, but it caches dependencies, so their results can be cached on injection.

   Also, :code:`configurable_dependency` decorator does not cache dependencies configured with mutable arguments.